chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] Unsupported python version appears too early, when no interpreter is set up
 - [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)
 - [-] feat: exception: if using err/exc/error, offer `except bla as X`
+- [-] feat: exception: wrap list with parentheses to resolve syntax error

 ## Completed Tasks (newest first)